Khries/Points_table/Docs/User_Manual.md

 # An example to use the given program is shown below
+To run the program succesfully, place the Table_points.csv and the rankin.py code in the same folder.
+The following steps is  a demon of the program.

 ## 1) Raw Table:
 This Table contains the details of the player such as name, points and ranking.